coq-community/awesome-coq/README.md

 - [Completeness and Decidability of Modal Logic Calculi](https://github.com/coq-community/comp-dec-modal) - Soundness, completeness, and decidability for the logics K, K*, CTL, and PDL.
 - [CoqPrime](https://github.com/thery/coqprime) - Library for certifying primality using Pocklington and Elliptic Curve certificates.
 - [CoRN](https://github.com/coq-community/corn) - Library of constructive real analysis and algebra.
-- [Coqtail](https://github.com/coqtail/coqtail) - Library of results ranging from arithmetic to real and complex analysis.
+- [Coqtail Math](https://github.com/coq-community/coqtail-math) - Library of mathematical results ranging from arithmetic to real and complex analysis.
 - [Coquelicot](https://gitlab.inria.fr/coquelicot/coquelicot) - Formalization of classical real analysis compatible with the standard library and focusing on usability.
 - [Finmap](https://github.com/math-comp/finmap) - Extension of Mathematical Components with finite maps, sets, and multisets.
 - [Four Color Theorem](https://github.com/math-comp/fourcolor) - Formal proof of the Four Color Theorem, a landmark result of graph theory.